riteshpandey2024-cyber/InfoSec/README.md

 ## Dashboard Previews — All 8 Screens

-> Screenshots of the interactive dashboard (`InfoSec_Dashboard.html`) and generated visualizations.
+> Screenshots of the interactive dashboard (`InfoSec_Dashboard.html`) and generated visualisations.
 Each image is followed by an explanation of what it shows and why it matters.

 ---